 If you take equipment, it’s typically a backpack with some water, snacks, and basic items.

 Taking a hike is good for exercise and, in most cases, perfect for a beginner.
-We have been on some pretty strenuous hikes, so don’t assume that this is a “walk in the park.”
+However, we have been on some pretty strenuous hikes, so don’t assume that this is a “walk in the park.”
 Sorry had to throw that in there.

 In addition, hikes often have established paths with markers that make it much easier to navigate and know how long it will take you to get to your destination.